maubanel/GMS2-Action-Adventure-Game/setting-up/README.md

 ##### `Step 6.`\|`TDAAG`| :small_orange_diamond: :small_blue_diamond:

 Open up **P4V**.
 Select the top folder and press the **Add** button.
 We want to add all the new files we created during this last session.
 Add these files to the last change list you used at the begining of the session.
+Make sure the message accurately represents what you have done.
 Press the <kbd>OK</kbd> button.

 ![add new and changed files to p4v](images/add.png)
 ![](../images/line2.png)

 ##### `Step 7.`\|`TDAAG`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: